JianpanHuang/KAN/README.md

 Network specifics: size(inputlayer, hiddenlayer, outputlayer) = [51, 64, 4].

+The input is curve values y with a length of 51, and the output is the coefficients vector [a, b, c, d] with a length of 4.

 The loss curves of KAN and MLP after training for 20 epochs are as follows:

 <img width="1153" alt="image" src="https://github.com/JianpanHuang/RegKAN/assets/43700029/579b4077-4974-40b9-afe2-cd9e1447f877">